oscarychen/eau-de-go/readme.md

 The user model is included as a sample model, and includes the following fields:
 - `id` - The user's unique identifier (UUID)
 - `email` - The user's email address
+- `email_verified` - Whether the user's email address is verified
 - `password` - The user's password hash
 - `last_login` - The user's last login time // TODO: log in and refresh service logic
 - `first_name` - The user's first name